Health and environmental impact of the coal industry

+There are severe health effects caused by burning coal.
+Worldwide 25 people die early for each terawatt hour of electricity generated by coal, around a thousand times more than nuclear or solar.

-In addition, the list of historical coal mining disasters is a long one, although work related coal deaths has declined substantially as safety measures have been enacted and underground mining has given up market share to surface mining.
+In addition, there have been many coal mining disasters, although work related coal deaths has declined substantially as safety measures have been enacted and underground mining has given up market share to surface mining.
 Underground mining hazards include suffocation, gas poisoning, roof collapse and gas explosions.
 Open cut hazards are principally mine wall failures and vehicle collisions.
-In the United States, an average of 26 coal miners per year died in the decade 2005–2014.
+Hundreds of people died in coal mine accidents in 2022.